mknxdev/jperf/README.md

 **_Defines a test task._**

 Defines a key point to for a new code test (e.g. "Alternative use"), and optionally accepts a name for identifying the test case (`(anonymous)` is used if no name is provided).
-This method is called indifferently for starting or ending code test: each new call to automatically stops analysis for previous running test.
+This method is called indifferently for starting or ending code test: each new call to automatically stops analysis for previous running test and starts a new one.

 ### `.run`